-In the course of this little conversation about the Austrian tragedy, there was such a glance that passed between her and me, her husband tacitly consenting and understanding that such a glance is nothing to be jealous of.
+In the course of this little conversation about the Austrian tragedy, there her and me, her husband tacitly con- shadows near the door and asked if he senting and understanding that such a glance is nothing to be jealous of.
 It holds too much of the cool sense of our common humanity.
 I think I felt subtly the same connection with him as I did with her, though he was the quieter of the two.